Save the RSR Trail

 Lastly, it is also unknown if adding more cars to the upper bridge deck, and another four-mile concrete barrier for a pathway on the lower deck, is feasible from a structural standpoint.
 With larger trucks and SUVs more prevalent on our roadways, and EV batteries adding additional weight, a 6-lane bridge would be under more stress than ever before.
 None of the recent reports evaluated the degree of strengthening to the bridge that a third lane would require, but we understand that Caltrans is studying it now.

-This summer several local news reports repeated a concern that the pathway was causing pollution in Richmond.
+Several local news reports have repeated a concern that the pathway was causing pollution in Richmond.
 The Bay Area Council stated that “Traffic congestion caused by backup on the Richmond-San Rafael bridge is now the number one source of non-wildfire air pollution in the City of Richmond,” implying that adding a third westbound lane would change that.

 When we asked them for their source they pointed us to this December 2022 report from PSE Healthy Energy.
 We reached out to the report’s authors to ask if the claim was supported by their study, and they responded that no, the study did not come to this conclusion.